rChrisb/holbertonschool-shell/io_redirections_and_filters/README.md

 ```
 -------------------------------------------------------------------
 ### <p align=center>`6.
 Line #2`</p>
+Write a script that displays the third line of the file iacta.

+The file iacta will be in the working directory
 -------------------------------------------------------------------
 ### <p align=center>`7.
 It is a good file that cuts iron without making a noise`</p>